As a young girl, I remember watching my mother staring at her body in the mirror in disgust.

 “Nobody wants to see that,” I said to them once, as I hurriedly pushed my shirt back down.

-But in that very moment, all I saw was my mother standing in front of the mirror.
+But at that very moment, all I saw was my mother standing in front of the mirror.
 I remembered the emotion in her voice, the sense of longing, and I knew I didn’t want that to be me and I have planted my feet firmly in the tiger stripes camp and have finally begun to accept and even celebrate my stripes.

 While some people might think that their body has been ruined by having children, I see tiger stripes and that tell-tale belly bump as one of the quintessential symbols of motherhood – it should be a source of pride and not something to be ashamed of.